NgBlaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a Readme file describing the function of this script which shows the absolute working path
+0-current_working_directory --- This is a script that shows the absolute path of your directory

+1-listit --- This is is a script that shows the files and directories present